MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-Rendering is performed in overridden `HelloCubeApp::Render` method.
-Scene rendering is started strictly after
+Rendering is performed in the overridden `HelloCubeApp::Render` method.
+Scene rendering starts strictly after the base
-the base graphics application rendering logic is completed in `GraphicsApp::Render()`, because it waits for
+graphics application rendering logic is completed in `GraphicsApp::Render()`, as it waits for the previous iteration of
-previous iteration of rendering cycle completion and availability of all frame resources.
-Then current frame resources
+the rendering cycle to complete and for the availability of all frame resources.
+Then, current frame resources are
-are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.
+requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

-Cube rendering is done similar to the triangle rendering in previous
+Cube rendering is done similarly to the triangle rendering in the previous tutorial, with the only difference being the
-tutorial with the only difference of setting vertex and index buffers with `Rhi::RenderCommandList::SetVertexBuffers(...)`
+setting of vertex and index buffers with `Rhi::RenderCommandList::SetVertexBuffers(...)` and
-and `Rhi::RenderCommandList::SetIndexBuffers(...)` encoded before `Rhi::RenderCommandList::DrawIndexed(...)` call.
+`Rhi::RenderCommandList::SetIndexBuffers(...)` encoded before the `Rhi::RenderCommandList::DrawIndexed(...)` call.
+Note
-Note that number of vertices is not passed explicitly for `DrawIndexed`, but is taken from the number of indies in index buffer.
+that the number of vertices is not passed explicitly for `DrawIndexed`, but is taken from the number of indices in the
+index buffer.

-Execution of GPU rendering is started with `Rhi::CommandQueue::Execute(...)` method called on the same command queue
+Execution of GPU rendering is started with the `Rhi::CommandQueue::Execute(...)` method called on the same command queue
 which was used to create the command list submitted for execution.
-Frame buffer with the result image is presented by
+The frame buffer with the result image is presented
-swap-chain with `Rhi::RenderContext::Present()` method call.
+by the swap-chain with the `Rhi::RenderContext::Present()` method call.

 ```cpp
 class HelloCubeApp final : public GraphicsApp